colomafarre/colomafarre.github.io/_posts/2019-01-24-first-week.md

 <a href="/img/firstweeknepal/2019:01:19-11:17:59.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:19-11:17:59.JPG" width="200"></a>

-After that my dad when back to Spain and we continued our journey to western Nepal.
+After that my dad when back to Catalonia and we continued our journey to western Nepal.
 But I'll tell you more about that in another post!

 Here is **a video of my dad's visit**, during this first days of the whole family together discovering Nepal!
 I hope you like it!
 And maybe get excited to come visit too!?!